 There’s a USB-C port on one end and a USB-C connector on the other.
 To test power flow, plug the meter into your Mac or iPad, then attach the cable cable.

-I’m testing a new second-generation Plugable USBC-VAmeter.
-This has a brighter screen than its predecessor.
+Plugable keeps improving the product in successive generations.
+The second-generation had a brighter screen than its predecessor.
 And there’s now a button to rotate the screen so the information points toward the user.
 As noted, the new third-gen model I’m testing can handle more power.

-I can confirm that the USBC-VAmeter doesn’t interfere with data running through the USB 3.1 cables it’s testing.
+I can confirm that the USBC-VAmeter3 doesn’t interfere with data running through the USB 3.1 cables.
 It only taps into the power (VBUS) and ground connections.

 Plugable’s little accessory displays voltage, wattage and amperage.
 Just as importantly, it shows the direction of power flow.